 Civil processes are when you get served with legal papers, such as , subpoenas, and arrest warrants.
 You can find these by contacting the Sheriff’s office, either by phone or through their website.

 All registered sex offenders have to be registered on either a national or state sex offender database.
 The people listed on these databases have been convicted in a court of law of a sex or kidnapping crime.
 You are able to view this information on the internet but bear in mind that you will not get the actual address, but rather the block that they live on.

 Court Records are public, and are accessible by anyone.
 Court Records include a court case file that contains a docket and all of the filings and documents filed in the court case.
 You are able to access the court records via the internet service ‘Public Access to Court Electronic Records’, or at Clerk of Court office in the county where the case was filed.

 Every state maintains a record of a person’s criminal history.
 These online databases are all connected so you are able to track criminal convictions from another state.
-You can go to courthouse and check in person, or check the website.
-You must know which county the crime occured in, and if it was in a completely different state, you may have to pay a fee for a more intensive search.
+You can go to the courthouse and check in person or you can check the website.
+You must know which county the crime occurred in, and if it was in a completely different state, you may have to pay a fee for a more intensive search.

 When you look up someone’s criminal record you can find out if a person has ever been arrested, charged or convicted for any crimes they may have committed, which could include:

 - Violent crimes including assault, battery and murder.